Jebel Irhoud: Geology

 Jebel Irhoud is a site with much geological diversity, including Triassic formations and Charkarkar cave, and Ganntour phosphate deposits.
 The current geomorphology of Jebel Irhoud was created during an event called the Hercynian orogeny.
 This event occurred between 310 and 280 Ma and created westward vergent folds.
-Three primary geological formation contributing the Jebel Irhoud landscape: (1) Barite veins, (2) zones of barite or "substitution," and (3) karst deposits.
+Three primary geological formation contributing to the Jebel Irhoud landscape: (1) Barite veins, (2) zones of barite or "substitution," and (3) karst deposits.

 Dating

 Early work: morphology and lithic technology

-Initially, the finds were interpreted as Neanderthal, as the stone tools found with them were believed to be associated exclusively with Neanderthals.
+The skull finds were initially interpreted as Neanderthal by Ennouchi in his 1962 publication.
+Based on anatomical similarity with finds from Skhul, Omo, and Jebel Qafza, Santa Luca determined Jebel Irhoud 1 was not Neanderthal (published 1978).

-The remains had archaic phenotypical features believed to be representative of the Neanderthals rather than Homo sapiens.
+The remains had archaic phenotypical features believed to be representative of the Neanderthals rather than H. sapiens.
 They were thought to be approximately 40,000 years old, but this was thrown into doubt by faunal evidence suggesting a Middle Pleistocene date (see: Faunal Remains and Environmental Context), approximately 160,000 years ago.
 Because of that, the fossils were reappraised as representing an archaic form of Homo sapiens or perhaps a population of Homo sapiens that had interbred with Neanderthals.
 This was consistent with the concept that the then-oldest-known remains of Homo sapiens, dated to approximately 195,000 years ago and found in Omo Kibish, Ethiopia, indicated an eastern African origin for humans at approximately 200,000 years ago.
 The Ethiopian Omo remains were more recently dated to about 233,000 years old.